 Biographical Data from ENT: "In a Mirror, Darkly"

-Here are the personnel profiles of Jonathan Archer and Hoshi Sato that appeared on a monitor in ENT: "In a Mirror, Darkly, Part II", as posted by writer Mike Sussman at TrekBBS (Mike Sussman's comments in italics):
+These are the personnel profiles of Jonathan Archer and Hoshi Sato as posted by writer Mike Sussman at TrekBBS (Mike Sussman's comments in italics):

 For those who are curious, here's the complete text I created for the Archer/Hoshi on-screen bios.
 Some of the text on-screen was taken directly from the Star Trek.com bios on the characters; this is the stuff I made up.